conan-io/docs/migrating_to_2.0/recipes.rst

 Any command run with ``self.run``, if ``self.win_bash == True`` will run the command inside the specified shell.
 Any command run with ``self.run(..., scope="run")`` if ``self.win_bash_run == True`` will run that command inside the shell.
-In both cases running explicitly in the bash shell only happens if ``tools.microsoft.bash:active`` is not True, because when it is True, it means that COnan is already running inside the shell.
+In both cases running explicitly in the bash shell only happens if ``tools.microsoft.bash:active`` is not True, because when it is True, it means that Conan is already running inside the shell.

 Symlinks